anders-wartoft/LogGenerator/README.md

 `mvn clean package`

-The jar is not in a directory called `target`.
+The jar is now in a directory called `target`.

 Note that the package is developed with Java 17.
 It might work on earlier releases but that is not a goal with the project.